 Should You Get An Online Cert?

 I want you to succeed as a personal trainer -and be able to help others to the best of your abilities if the need ever arises.
 That is why I will always recommend taking an actual CPR/AED class first.
-It will not only help you personally, it's in the best interest of the people you will be working with as a personal trainer.
 If, after you take the class several times, you want to take an online CPR/AED cert, to save time, then that's fine, provided you don't do it so often that your hands-on skills start to deteriorate.

 For those who think I'm being overly harsh about trying to get you to take an actual class first, put yourself in the shoes of your clients for a moment; how would they feel about you if they learned you only got CPR/AED certified from a computer test?
 I don't think they would like that, do you?